-Year-round feedback and data are collected through monthly youth workgroups, the Youth Action Board (YAB), and multiple data sources including HMIS.
-In April 2023, Youth providers and members of the YAB were brought together in a structured two-day workshop to review this feedback and data and to set a vision, framework, goals, action steps, and governance that created a roadmap of how the community can come together to end youth homelessness in Dallas and Collin Counties.
-In this workshop, participants took time to review all of the current issues facing homeless and at-risk youth today and defined more narrowly what the homeless rehousing system can affect, enhance, and ultimately change to impact youth's lives.
-Participants also prioritized activities through the lenses of resource availability and advancement of equity.
+Year-round feedback and data are collected through monthly youth workgroups, the Youth Action Board (YAB), and multiple data sources, including HMIS.
+In April 2023, Youth providers and members of the YAB were brought together in a structured two-day workshop to review this feedback and data and to set a vision, framework, goals, action steps, and governance that created a roadmap of how the community can come together to end youth homelessness in Dallas and Collin counties.
+In this workshop, participants reviewed the current issues facing homeless and at-risk youth today and defined more narrowly what the homeless rehousing system can affect, enhance, and ultimately change to impact youth's lives.
 The YAB and the youth workgroups met regularly throughout the fall of 2023 and the spring of 2024 to build a recruitment strategy, program models, and to define inputs that helped inform system modeling.
 A workshop in February 2024 with youth providers and YAB members helped inform the scale of each of the program interventions the community has designed.
-All of this collaborative and youth-led planning will serve to align funding, policies, and to drive performance as providers, Housing Forward, and the YAB collaborate moving forward.
+This collaborative and youth-led planning will serve to align funding, policies, and to drive performance as providers, Housing Forward, and the YAB collaborate moving forward.